Chillout Sessions: Issues (Australian series)

+The Chillout Session

-The Chillout SessionThe Chillout Session is the first compilation in the series and was released on 5 February 2001 in the United Kingdom and Australia.
+The Chillout Session is the first compilation in the series and was released on 5 February 2001 in the United Kingdom and Australia.
 Its cover image is used again for The Chillout Guide later in the year.
 Its cover image was actually first used in 1998 in the booklet of The Annual IV and later as the cover for the Ministry of Sound book The Manual.

 The album reached #1 in the UK compilation album chart.